 Our Board of Directors and the entire Cardinal Health team care deeply about the devastating impact on our communities of the over-prescribing of opioid pain medications and the abuse of pain medications and illegal “street” narcotics.
 We are working to solve this complex national public health crisis.
 See Cardinal Health Opioid Action Program, which can be accessed here.
 Like so many others across this nation, we have family members, friends, and colleagues who have been impacted by the devastating consequences of opioid overuse and abuse.
 We also have family members, friends and colleagues who rely on these medications to address suffering associated with terminal illnesses, painful neurological conditions, severe injuries and recovery from surgeries.

 Our nation is in the midst of a serious opioid epidemic.
 And one of the key public policy issues that must be solved is the challenge posed by the over-prescribing of opioids.
-As a pharmaceutical wholesale distributor, we do not control either the supply of, or the demand for, opioids, since we do not manufacture medications or write prescriptions.
+As a pharmaceutical wholesale distributor, we do not control either the supply of, or the demand for, opioids, because we do not make opioids or write prescriptions for them.
 We understand and take seriously our responsibility to maintain a rigorous anti-diversion program, while ensuring that medications are available for patients who need them.
 And, of course, we do not have any involvement with the serious problem of dangerous illegal “street” drugs obtained without a prescription.

 Our pharmaceutical wholesale distribution business has a critical role in the pharmaceutical supply chain, and our objective is simple: to enable the healthcare providers we serve to use pharmaceutical products to bring health and healing to their patients.
 We deliver thousands of products from hundreds of manufacturers and suppliers, processing over 400 million orders each year.
 The overwhelming majority of medications we distribute are non-opiate medicines such as antibiotics, or treatments for cancer, heart disease, diabetes, and other chronic conditions.